 E.coli has three types of Plasmids.

 (a) F factors – These are also called sex factors.
-The bacterial cell having an F factor is called F+ cells are Donor cells.
-Without F factor are called F- cells or recipient cells.
-F factor initiates Conjugation between F+ and F cells.
+The bacterial cell having an F factor is called F+ cells, which are Donor cells.
+Without the F factor, they are called F- F-cells or recipient cells.
+F factor initiates Conjugation between F+ and F- cells.

 (b) R factors – These contain genes that provide resistance to bacterial cells against antibiotics.

-(c) Col factors – The presence of these factors makes the bacteria secrete colicins.
+(c) Col factors – These factors make the bacteria secrete colicins.
 These are antibiotics.
-The cells without col factor are destroyed by colicins.
+Colicins destroy the cells without the cool factor.

 (7) Flagella –